APA-Accredited Internship In Professional Psychology

 Qualifications of Applicants

-- Applicants must be enrolled in an APA or CPA accredited doctoral program in Counseling or Clinical Psychology and have completed a minimum of 3 years of graduate training.
+- Applicants must be enrolled in an APA or CPA accredited doctoral program in Counseling, Clinical, or School Psychology and have completed a minimum of 3 years of graduate training.

 - Applicants must have a minimum of 450 Intervention Hours (i.e., supervised direct client contact) at time of application in November.
 These may include Masters practicum hours.